 Information on members of the Economics Sub-Committee (ESC) of the Pharmaceutical Benefits Advisory Committee (PBAC)

 The Economics Sub Committee (ESC) of the Pharmaceutical Benefits Advisory Committee (PBAC) assesses clinical and economic evaluations of medicines submitted to the PBAC for listing, and advises PBAC on the technical aspects of these evaluations.

 ESC contact details can be found in PBS Contacts

 Professor Kirsten Howard (Chair) is a health economist and Professor at the School of Public Health, University of Sydney.
 She is also a member of the PBAC.

-Professor Jonathan Karnon is a health economist at the School of Public Health, University of Adelaide.
+Professor Jonathan Karnon is a health economist in the College of Medicine and Public Health, Flinders University, South Australia.